gokcehan/lf/doc.md

 ## cmd-home (default `<c-a>` and `<home>`), cmd-end (default `<c-e>` and `<end>`)

-Move the cursor to the beginning/end of line.
+Move the cursor to the beginning/end of the line.

 ## cmd-delete (default `<c-d>` and `<delete>`)